-The ancient origins of Thanksgiving stem from the tradition of harvest festivals stretching back long before early European colonists reached the New World.
+From another perspective, it can be seen that the ancient origins of Thanksgiving stem from the tradition of harvest festivals stretching back long before early European colonists reached the New World.

-The shift from hunting and gathering to agrarian societies focused on the domestication of plants and animals during the Neolithic Revolution.
+The shift from hunting and gathering to agrarian societies focused on the domestication of plants and animals during the Neolithic Revolution .
 A successful harvest was of major importance, dictating the stability and health of a community.
-Harvest celebrations marked the end of summer, and were a time of feasting and paying tribute to gods for bounty, prosperity and good health.
+Harvest celebrations marked the end of summer, and were a time of feasting and paying tribute to gods for bounty, prosperity, and good health.

 Burial chamber of Sennedjem, Egypt, shows a scene of a plowing farmer.
 1200 BC ( Public Domain )

 These harvest festivals were common around the globe in one form or another for millennia.
 It was believed by some early agrarian societies that cultivated crops contained spirits which caused them to grow.
-As such, it was seen as vital that the crops were harvested, or the spirits would languish in the plants, and eventually wreak revenge against the farmers.
+As such, it was seen as vital that the crops were harvested, or the spirits would languish in the plants, and eventually take revenge against the farmers.
 Harvest and ritual celebrated the release or defeat of these spirits.

-A harvest festival honoring Min, god of vegetation and fertility was celebrated by ancient Egyptians.
+A harvest festival honoring Min, god of vegetation and fertility, was celebrated by ancient Egyptians.
 At the end of harvest (held in the springtime), a grand parade was said to be held in which the Pharaoh would feature.
-The Egyptian farmers would pretend to weep and mourn so as to fool the spirits that were living in the crop.
+The Egyptian farmers would pretend to weep and mourn to fool the spirits that were living in the crop.
 This ruse was apparently to blindside the spirits so they wouldn’t suspect they were about to be harvested.